Sim007/staticws/readme.md

+# Staticws (Static webserver)
-This repo is a showcase of staticpage on webserver to show:
+This repo is a showcase of staticpage on a webserver.

-Workflow:
+We will build a container and run a container on several platforms

+## Workflow
-- Clone repo this repo or copy and unpack zip
+- Clone this repo or copy and unpack zip
 - Open Visual Studio Code
 - Open Docker Desktop

-In repo:
+In this repo you find:
 - sources
 - Dockerfile
-- Configuration
+- Configurations files

+## Build - Ship - Run in Docker Desktop CLI
+In Docker Desktop we can do the following:

 Build container in Docker Desktop
 ```powershell